Losilof39/glDoom/README.md

 * Brand new 2D and 3D renderer using modern OpenGL!

 ### Fixes from Wolf3s
-* Added a wrapper for encapsulate underscore newlib functions
+* Added a wrapper for encapsulate underscore newlib/posix functions
 * Removal of unused declarations
 * Code cleanup
 * Remove type defintions